Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Conclusion

 \section{Conclusion}

 In this paper we focused on known and new results related to the Ismail--Wilson generating function for Askey--Wilson polynomials~\eqref{AWgf}.
 In Theorem~\ref{thm:32pf} we were able to give an extension of \eqref{AWgf} that contains an extra parameter $u$ (and reduces to the former if $u=0$), which we used to deduce a quadruple basic hypergeometric summation formula in Corollary~\ref{cor:1.3}.
 Independently, by specializing the Ismail--Wilson generating function \eqref{AWgf} in different ways, such that the Askey--Wilson polynomials that appear in the expansion simplify (by virtue of existing summations for terminating balanced $_4\phi_3$ series), we were able to identify a number of formulas for products of $_2\phi_1$ basic hypergeometric series (some of them known, some of them new) -- for which we also provided corresponding integral representations.
-In our effort to put the obtained results into context, we also described, for several of the results, some alternative ways to arrive at them.
+In our effort to put the results obtained into context, we also described some alternative ways to arrive at several of the results, such as invoking Cayley--Orr type expansion formulas.
+By applying meaningful variations of those derivations, we succeeded in finding yet further new identities.
+Altogether, we believe that the material provided in this paper forms a valuable contribution to identities satisfied by (specialized) Askey--Wilson polynomials.